 Our financial statements provide these insights into the results of this year's operations.
-The 2015-2016 school year was the fourth full year for the Academy's operations.
-The overall condition of the funds and governmental activities during the 2015-2016 school year, resulted in an ending Net Position of \$711,966.
+The 2016-2017 school year was the fifth full year for the Academy's operations.
+The overall condition of the funds and governmental activities during the 2016-2017 school year resulted in an ending Net Position of \$956,482.

-The assets of the Academy exceeded its liabilities at the close of the most recent fiscal year by \$711,966 (net position).
-The entire amount, \$711,966 (unrestricted net position) may be used to meet the Academy's ongoing obligations to students and creditors.
+The assets of the Academy exceeded its liabilities at the close of the most recent fiscal year by \$956,482 (net position).
+The entire amount, \$956,482 (unrestricted net position) may be used to meet the Academy's ongoing obligations to students and creditors.

-The Academy's total net position increased by \$315,541.
+The Academy's total net position increased by \$244,516.
 This represents the degree to which ongoing revenues have surpassed ongoing expenses.
+Increasing the net position each year has been the trend of the Academy since inception, as the costs to operate are significantly less than the foundation allowance received each year.

-As of the close of the current fiscal year, the Academy's governmental fund reported ending fund balance of \$700,441.
-Of this amount, \$661,149 is available for spending at the Academy's discretion (unassigned fund balance).
-This represents 128.9 % of the total expenditures of these funds.
+As of the close of the current fiscal year, the Academy's governmental fund reported ending fund balance of \$956,482.
+Of this amount, \$912,087 is available for spending at the Academy's discretion (unassigned fund balance).
+This represents 145% of the total expenditures of these funds.

-The General Fund fund balance had an increase in the current year of \$304,016 due to State revenue sources exceeding Academy expenses.
+The General Fund fund balance had an increase in the current year of \$256,041 due to State and Federal revenue sources exceeding Academy expenses.